 The PC market as compared to the laptop market or the smartphone market is declining.
-So if you are a company which makes PC’s, then you have to be aware that you are entering an declining market.
-Instead, if you have the potential, why not enter the Laptop market or the Smartphone market.
+So if you are a company that makes PCs, then you have to be aware that you are entering a declining market.
+Instead, if you have the potential, why not enter the Laptop market or the Smartphone market?

-The ongoing trend in the industry is important as it can forecase the future of your product.
-Initially, books were all the rage, but now they have been replaced by Ebooks and there is hardly any need for the physical books (though people still love to read them).
+The ongoing trend in the industry is important as it can forecast the future of your product.
+Initially, books were all the rage, but now they have been replaced by Ebooks and there is hardly any need for physical books (though people still love to read them).

-When you study market growth, you have to forecast based on the differences between product line extensions and a completely new concept in the Market.
-Samsung has the Samsung galaxy series which is a pioneer series in Samsung.
+When you evaluate market growth rate, you have to forecast based on the differences between product line extensions and a completely new concept in the Market.
+Samsung has the Samsung Galaxy series which is a pioneer series in Samsung.
 Naturally, whenever a new product line extension of Samsung Galaxy is launched, it will sell in the market.
 But will a new product line sell at the same pace?
 So the Market growth rate is subjective and it depends on the type of product you are going to launch.

 Market growth rate can be determined by checking the facts and figures of the last 5 years of the industry that you are in.
 Many top websites will give you such data.
-In fact, even newspapers do frequent analysis of which are the industries that are growing and at what percentage.
-Today, if i were to enter the E-commerce industry, it will be a wise choice because the industry is growing by leaps and bounds.
+In fact, even newspapers do frequent analyses of which industries are growing and at what percentage.
+Today, if I were to enter the E-commerce industry, it will be a wise choice because the industry is growing by leaps and bounds.
 However, 10 years down the line, a new technology might be invented, which makes E-commerce buying obsolete.

-Going back to the E-commerce example, many small businesses have a mixed feedback for E-commerce businesses.
+Going back to the E-commerce example, many small businesses have mixed feedback for E-commerce businesses.
 Some say that the market is huge and there is a lot of potential.
-But others say that they have suffered huge losses because of the amount of packaging and the transport costs involved for shipping across country.
+But others say that they have suffered huge losses because of the amount of packaging and the transport costs involved in shipping across the country.
 These are both perspectives and both of them are correct.